zuanshi88/zuanshi88/README.md

-- 👋 Hi, I’m Aaron Whitmer and I am an aspiring Ruby-on-Rails Developer.
+Hi, I’m Aaron and I'm an aspiring Ruby-on-Rails Developer.